-Heat Transfer
+MEE421A Heat Transfer

 This course presents fundamental concepts and mechanisms of heat transfer processes, including the roles of conduction, convection and radiation in the context of the conservation of energy.
 Steady-state conduction in one and two dimensions is undertaken using analytical numeric & graphical methods.
-Conduction in simple and three dimensional geometries is also explored.
-Internal and external heat transfer by free and forced convection is studied using dimensional analysis and experimental correlation.
-Basic analysis of heat transfer by radiation is carried out.
+Conduction in simple two and three-dimensional geometries is also explored.
+Internal and external heat transfer by forced convection is studied using dimensional analysis and experimental correlation.
+Basic analysis of heat transfer by radiation is carried out along with the design and analysis of heat exchanges.

-The lectures are supplemented by problems and experimental laboratory periods, including the determination of the thermo physical properties of substances and experimental heat transfer studies.
+The lectures are supplemented by problems and experimental laboratory periods, including the determination of the thermo-physical properties of substances and experimental convection heat transfer studies.